-where ServerName is the name of the server executable file, and the optional -configfile argument specifies the path of a configuration file that you want to use.

-- On Windows, if you have installed Answer Server as a service, start the service from the Windows Services dialog box.

-- On UNIX, if you have installed Answer Server as a service, use one of the following commands:

-- On machines that use systemd:

-- systemctl start ServerName

-- On machines that use system V:
+- Start Answer Server from the command line using the following command: - answerserver.exe -configfile configname.cfg - where the optional -configfile argument specifies the path of a configuration file to use. - On Windows, if you have installed Answer Server as a service, start the service from the Windows Services dialog box. - On UNIX, if you have installed Answer Server as a service, use one of the following commands: - o On machines that use systemd: - systemctl start answerserver - On machines that use system V: - service answerserver start

-service ServerName start